 The Company used cash of \$81.0 million on financing activities for the year ended December 31, 2012 compared to \$99.4 million and \$65.5 million during 2011 and 2010, respectively.
 A total of \$64.3 million was paid in cash dividends (\$0.44 per share) during the year ended December 31, 2012 including a special dividend paid in December 2012 of \$0.12 per share, compared to \$41.1 million (\$0.28 per share) during the year ended December 31, 2011 and \$35.5 million (\$0.24 per share) in 2010.
-The Company used \$19.9 million to repurchase 0.9 million shares of its common stock at a weighted average price of \$20.93 per share during 2012 compared to \$30.2 million to purchase 1.5 million shares at an average price of \$13.95 in 2010.
+The Company used \$19.9 million to repurchase 0.9 million shares of its common stock at a weighted average price of \$20.93 per share during 2012 compared to \$30.2 million to purchase 1.5 million shares at an average price of \$18.68 in 2011 and \$29.7 million to purchase 1.9 million shares at a weighted average price of \$13.95 in 2010.
 There are 5.3 million shares authorized remaining to be repurchased under prior Board approval.

 The Company's \$65.1 million of total cash at December 31, 2012, is primarily cash held at various banking institutions.
 Approximately \$40.9 million is held in cash accounts at international bank institutions and the remaining \$24.2 million is primarily held in non-interest-bearing accounts at various domestic banks.
 In July 2010, President Obama signed into law the Dodd-Frank Act, which again led to changes in FDIC deposit guarantees.
-Beginning January 1, 2011 and lasting through December 31, 2012, all funds held in noninterest-bearing transaction accounts at insured depository institutions were automatically fully insured, without limit.
+Beginning January 1, 2011 and lasting through December 31, 2012, all funds held in non-interest-bearing transaction accounts at insured depository institutions were automatically fully insured, without limit.
 This temporary unlimited insurance expired at the end of 2012 and has reverted to a \$250,000 limit per bank.

 On October 31, 2012, the Company entered into a Revolving Credit Agreement with SunTrust Bank and Bank of America, N.A. for an unsecured line of credit of up to \$175.0 million, which includes a \$75.0 million letter of credit subfacility, and a \$25.0 million swingline subfacility.
 As of December 31, 2012, no borrowings were outstanding under the line of credit or under the swingline subfacility.
 The Company maintains approximately \$33.2 million in letters of credit.
-These letters of credit are required by the Company's fronting insurance companies and/or certain states, due to the Company's self-insured status, to secure various workers' compensation and casualty insurance accruals to accommodate such claims.
+These letters of credit are required by the Company's fronting insurance companies and/or certain states, due to the Company's self-insured status, to secure various workers' compensation and casualty insurance contracts coverage.
+The Company believes that it has adequate liquid assets, funding sources and insurance accruals to accommodate such claims.